Axway/amplify-central/content/en/docs/manage_asset_catalog/tags_attributes_categories.md

 1. Select an asset in the *Asset Catalog*.
 2. Either select a asset version in the Draft state or click either **Create Draft** or **Edit Asset** on the right-side details.

     * If a draft version was selected, then in the right-side details panel, click on the Categories field and enter your new category to be added.
-To remove a Category, click **X** next to the Category name.
+To remove a Category, click the **X** next to the Category name.
     * If you selected **Create Draft** or **Edit Asset**, the wizard will appear and click **Categories, Tags, & Attributes**.
 Then click on the Category field and enter your new Category to be added.
 To remove a category, click **X** next to the category name.

 3. Press **Enter** or click **+** to add the new category you have typed to the list of categories.